openharmony/docs/en/application-dev/reference/apis-ime-kit/errorcode-inputmethod-framework.md

 **Error Message**

-Not default input method configured by system.
+Not the preconfigured default input method.

 **Description**